Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Emily Tuttle over 3 years ago
+Emily Tuttle about 4 years ago

 It is unacceptable that Council removed independent investigations and community participation from OAT.
 Removing the voices of the directly impacted populations proves that your goal was never accountability or transparency -- you only cared about protecting your image.